 - Imagine Spot: Penny standing still in shock through several changes of season, two alien invasions and the heat death of the universe.

-- Insult Backfire: Penny's slamming Aggie, for talking to an interested Sara about endangered species, has an unexpected effect.
+- Inspirational Insult: Penny's slamming of Aggie, for talking to an interested Sara about endangered species, has an unintented motivational effect.